enkia/gulpfile/README.md

 # Gulp File Example

-This is an example of a gulp file.
+This is an example of a gulpfile.js

 ### Watches for:
 1) Changes to source asset image folder.